SebasMelendez/HoriseonSS/README.md

 ![Product Name Screen Shot](./assets/images/Screenshot.jpeg)

-This website is a landing page or Horiseon SEO Services.
-It is entirely driven by HTML an CSS and various corrections and refactors were made in order to make them more accesibility-friendly with the use of Semantic HTML tags
+This website is a landing page for Horiseon SEO Services.
+It is entirely driven by HTML and CSS and various corrections and refactors were made in order to make them more accessibility-friendly with the use of Semantic HTML tags

 * [Project Website](https://sebasmelendez.github.io/HoriseonSS/)
 * [Project Repo](https://github.com/SebasMelendez/HoriseonSS)